-Please Note: The processes used in the latent print processw may permanently damage or contaminate the evidence submitted for examination.
+Please Note: The procedures used in the latent print processing may permanently damage or contaminate the evidence submitted for examination.
 The owner of the evidence should be made aware of this fact prior to submitting it to the laboratory.
 In addition, if the evidence submitted is a hard, non-porous item, and you are requesting that it be "Superglued," the "SUPERGLUE YES___ NO___" section on the Examination Request Form must be checked "YES."
 If neither section has been checked, the item(s) WILL NOT be "Superglued".
 For further information regarding the "Superglue," or any other process, please feel free to contact an FIS Investigator at 775-328-2800.

 Submission Of Evidence For Latent Print Processing

 DO NOT process the item yourself prior to the submission.